 In today’s post, we will explain the Article 138 Process and what every Soldier should know.
-Please understand that we are not attorneys, and it is always wise to consult a qualified professional before deciding to file an Article 138.
+Please understand that we are not attorneys, and it is always wise to consult with a qualified professional before deciding to file an Article 138.

 What is an Article 138?